Objections are a good sign.

 6) Long sales cycle

-Cycles differ by segment.
-[SMB/MM/ENT] closes in [N] days with [motion].
+Cycle differs by segment: [SMB/MM/ENT] closes in [N] days with [motion].

-We trigger close with [pilot/proof/value review] at day [N].
+We trigger close with [pilot/value review] at day [N].

-Latest [Logo] moved from pilot → paid in [X] days.
+Latest [Logo] moved pilot → paid in [X] days.

 7) Burn / capital efficiency